Dynamics of a Fleming-Viot type particle system on the cycle graph: Covariances of the proportions of particles at a given time

-We will now prove Theorem \ref{ergodicity_thm_2}, which gives us the solution of the differential Equation (\ref{EDO_covariances}) and studies the convergence of the proportion of particles at time $t$ in each state when $t$ and $N$ tend to infinity.
+We will now prove Theorem \ref{ergodicity_thm_2}, which gives us the solution of the system of differential equations (\ref{EDO_covariances}) and studies the convergence of the proportion of particles at time $t$ in each state when $t$ and $N$ tend to infinity.

 \begin{proof}[Proof of Theorem \ref{ergodicity_thm_2}] The solutions of the system of differential equations (\ref{EDO_covariances}) is given by

 Note that the last equality comes from (\ref{charact_Minfty}).
 Therefore, we have